tylertitsworth/5th-age-srd/Classes/Monk.md

 ##### Epic Feat

-You can use the _Tribute to Death_ ki power once per day without expending a ki point.
+You can use the _Tribute to Death_ ki power once per full recovery without expending a ki point.

 ---